Skip to content

 This procedure lists what a bioinformatician must do before being allowed to run and monitor pipeline analyses on patient samples.

-1. Read GATK best practice https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels- - use the latest version that fits with pipeline) as background material for an overall understanding of the different pipeline steps.
+1. Read GATK best practice https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels -- use the latest version that fits with the pipeline -- as background material for an overall understanding of the different pipeline steps.

 3. Read through the pipeline scripts and the automation system code.
 Get a tour by a trained bioinformatician who knows this well.

 4. Read the pipeline specification for the pipelines that will be run in the analyses.
-Look inside the mentioned scripts to understand how they work and study output files and note what they should look like.
+Look inside the mentioned scripts to understand how they work, study the output files and make a mental note of how they should look like.

-5. Have a user account in TSD, vali, sleipnir and Clarity (see procedure [HTS Bioinf - Infrastructure])
+5. Get a user account on TSD, NSC and Clarity (see procedure [HTS Bioinf - Infrastructure]) if you haven't got one already.

 Each new user of lims-exporter-api needs to do a one time setup as following: